List of communities in Porter County, Indiana: Babcock

 Babcock is a residential community in Liberty Township.
 It is located County Road 200 West where they cross the Baltimore and Ohio Railroad, which is today operated by CSX.
 This small village once included a railroad station and sidetrack.
 The station was first opened by the Baltimore & Ohio Railroad as a shipping point for milk in January 1889, as well as a pumping station for locomotives.
 A grocery store operated by Thomas Jeffrey Clevenger was also located near the station at Babcock, which, for a period of time, included a post office.
 The post office at Babcock was opened on January 7, 1889, and ceased operations on November 14, 1904.
 Thomas Jeffrey Clevenger was Babcock's first and only postmaster.
 In the 1880s through about 1920 the area surrounding and including Babcock was commonly referred to as Whipporwill Prairie.

 Baillytown

 Platted by Joseph Bailly in 1833, north of Chesterton, where the Arcelor/Mittal (previously Bethlehem) Steel mill is located.
 Joseph Bailly had a group of French Canadians planning on settling in the dunes.
 When he became ill in 1835, he wrote to these families and recommended that they not journey to the shores of Lake Michigan.
 The development of a new settlement in the wilderness would be compounded by their lack of English and their lack of experience living among Indians.

 Beatrice

-Beatrice developed along the Chesapeake and Ohio Railroad.
+Beatrice developed along the Chesapeake and Ohio Railway.
 Little remains of the community.
 The area has become a part of the residential development on the west side of Lake Eliza.